Central Australian fire season commencement

-Bushfires NT today joined the Northern Territory Fire and Rescue Service at their Alice Springs headquarters to announce the commencement of the 2018 Central Australian Fire Danger Period, marking the start of the fire season.
+Bushfires NT today joined the Northern Territory Fire and Rescue Service at their Alice Springs headquarters to announce the commencement of the 2019 Central Australian Fire Danger Period, marking the official start of the fire season.

-Assistant Director Operations Joshua Fischer (Bushfires NT) said all landholders need to plan and prepare now, if they haven’t already done so, to ensure that they are best prepared in the event of a bushfire occurring.
+Acting Chief Fire Control Officer, Joshua Fischer (Bushfires NT) said all landholders need to be prepared for bushfire, and if they haven't already done so, to ensure they plan and prepare now.

 "Landholders working together to reduce bushfire risk by implementing their fire management plan is absolutely essential," Mr Fischer said.

-“Bushfires NT has prepared for this fire season by partnering and engaging with landowners across Central Australia to identify and mitigate bushfire risk on the pastoral estate, as well as assisting Aboriginal outstations and communities with reducing bushfire risk around their homes.
+"Bushfires NT has prepared for this fire season by partnering and engaging with landowners across central Australia to identify and where possible mitigate bushfire risk.

-NTFRS Acting Senior Station Officer Jim Bateman said it is vital that landholders communicate their fire plans with people living and working on their property so everyone knows what to do and who to contact in the event of a fire.
+NTFRS District Officer Jim Bateman said it is vital that landholders communicate their fire plans with people living and working on their property so everyone knows what to do and who to contact in the event of a fire.

-“Managing risks is key to good planning and preparation,” A/SSO Bateman said.
+"Managing risks is key to good planning and preparation," DO Bateman said.